-Saline Edwards (Balcones Fault Zone) Aquifer
+Saline portion of the Barton Springs segment of the Edwards (Balcones Fault Zone) Aquifer

-• A detailed description of all parameters is available for the saline portion of the Edwards (Balcones Fault Zone) Aquifer in the northern subdivision of Groundwater Management Area 10 in AA 10-35 MAG (Bradley, 2011).
+• A detailed description of all parameters is available in Aquifer Assessment 10-35 MAG (Bradley, 2011) for the saline portion of the Edwards (Balcones Fault Zone) Aquifer in the northern subdivision of Groundwater Management Area 10.
 Table 1 from Barton Springs/Edwards Aquifer Conservation District Technical Memo 2017-1221 (Hunt, 2017) outlines the approach used to estimate modeled available groundwater.
-We used a 50-year planning period from 2010 to 2060.